rarescrisan/typescript-api-service/README.md

-# TypeScript API Service Boilerplate
+# Monorepo Setup for TypeScript Services

-This is my monorepo boilerplate setup for typescript node services.
+This is my boilerplate monorepo for developing typescript services.
+An example api service is included, along with some helper packages and middleware.